-Please indicate any Special Educational Needs on the admissions form and send a copy of the relevant up-to-date documentation to the Admissions Office at least two weeks before the date of the entrance examination.
+Please indicate any Special Educational Needs on the admissions form and send a copy of the relevant up-to-date documentation to the Admissions Office before the admissions deadline of the entrance examination.
 Documentation received after this date cannot be processed in time for the exams.